State Mandated Reporting

 Oral reports, by telephone or otherwise, shall be made immediately, followed by a written report, if so requested, to the commissioner or his authorized representative.
 If oral reports are made after working hours of the Department of Health and Human Services, or on weekends or holidays, such reports shall be made to the police department of the appropriate political subdivision, or to the sheriff of the county, in which the alleged abuse, neglect or exploitation occurred.
 Law enforcement officials receiving reports under this paragraph shall notify the commissioner within 72 hours of receipt of such reports.

-New Hampshire Bureau of Elderly & Adult Services Hotline:
+New Hampshire Bureau of Adult and Aging Services Hotline:

 or email apscentralintake@dhhs.nh.gov.